Optimizing for Local Search: Branded vs Non-Branded Keywords

 It’s true.
 Branded keywords have higher conversion rates, but this is due to the fact that people who are making branded searches are further along in the buying process.
 They are already familiar with your brand and have formed some level of trust.

 By failing to optimize for non-branded keywords you are losing out on new customers.
 Once you have a loyal customer you don’t need to allocate as much of your ad budget towards retaining them.
 In fact, customers spend 66% more on brands they are loyal to and they’re 17 times more likely to recommend that brand to friends and family.
 Instead, you should be focusing on attracting more customers who may turn into loyal fans.

 When it comes to bidding on keywords, non-branded keywords have more competition and therefore cost more.
 Don’t let the high cost discourage you, non-branded keywords have a much larger audience due to the volume of non-branded searches.
-Creating ads for non-branded keywords increase your online visibility and help to bring in more foot traffic.
+Creating ads for non-branded keywords increases your online visibility and helps to bring in more foot traffic.

 Part of establishing a strong local SEO plan includes optimizing for the right keywords.
 Identifying and optimizing for non-branded keywords is vital if you plan to attract new customers.
 Whether you plan to use local search ads or focus on organic local SEO, it’s important to research, test, and optimize your keywords, branded and non-branded.

 Interested in seeing which non-branded keywords you could be ranking for?
-Schedule a complimentary brand audit to see how Chatmeter can help you find local SEO success.
+Get a free Online Brand Visibility Audit to see how Chatmeter can help you find local SEO success.